john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 git diff --staged
 ```

-The outputs here can be pretty verbose, and probably too much to view for any large changes.
-But it's good to know these tools exist.
+The outputs here can be pretty verbose, and can be pretty clunky for hand-checking very large changes.

 ## Viewing the History